smartbone-org/SmartBone-2/docs/bone.md

 - \[*NumberRange*\] ZAxisLimits - The limit on which the bone can travel on the z axis relative to the root part, default is -inf, inf.

 - \[*Number*\] Radius - The radius of the bone, default is 0.

-- \[*Number*\] Restitution - How bouncy the bone will be when it contacts with a surface, default is 0,